foxxfiles/YouTubeVideoDownloader/README.md

 # YouTube Video Downloader

 The **YouTube Video Downloader** is a cross-platform desktop application that provides a graphical user interface (GUI) for downloading videos and audio from YouTube.
-Built with the Tkinter library and utilizing yt-dlp for media retrieval citeturn1search0, this application simplifies the process of obtaining YouTube content without requiring command-line expertise.
+Built with the Tkinter library and utilizing yt-dlp for media retrieval, this application simplifies the process of obtaining YouTube content without requiring command-line expertise.

 ## Quick Start